Morgantown Truck Accident Lawyer

 Why should I hire a truck accident attorney?

 Most people who are injured due to the negligence of a truck driver or truck company do not have the resources or experience to take on the at-fault parties and their insurance carriers.
 Truck companies insurers have millions of dollars at their disposal that they can use to discredit your case.
-Your Morgantown, WV truck accident attorney will be responsible for:
+Your West Virginia truck accident lawyer will be responsible for:

 - Obtaining all evidence necessary to prove the other party’s liability.
 This includes gathering accident reports, video surveillance that may have captured the accident, eyewitness statements, photographs taken at the scene, and more.

-- Consulting with experts to reconstruct the accident scene if necessary to prove the fact of the crash.
+- Consult with experts to reconstruct the accident scene if necessary to prove the fact of the crash.

 - Obtaining data from the electronic control module (EMC) on the truck.